koculu/ZoneTree/README.md

 | Snapshot iterators.                                                                           |
 | ARM support with few restrictions (see ARM section)                                           |

-## ARM support
-In this time ZoneTree does not support zstd compression on ARM.

 ## I want to contribute.
 What can I do?
 I appreciate any contribution to the project.
 These are the things I do think we need at the moment: